-The Bible places special emphasis on the peoples and nations that came out of Shem (whose name means "renown") because, through him, came Abraham, the Israelites and the Messiah.
+The above table of Noah's descendants places special emphasis on the peoples and nations that came out of Shem (whose name means "renown") because, through him, came Abraham, the Israelites and the Messiah.
 One of his sons, Elam, migrated to a land named after him and started a people who would affect the course of Biblical history.

 Two sons of Joktan (Ophir and Havilah), a son of Cush (Raamah) and one of Raamah's sons (Sheba) lent their names to regions that were anciently renowned for their gold (Genesis 2:11, 1Kings 9:28, Job 28:16, Ezekiel 27:22, etc.).

-The land of Canaan (Genesis 10:19), later referred to as Palestine, the promised land, the land of Israel and other designations, was given its name through one of Ham's sons who settled in the area.
-Sidon, eldest son of Canaan, founded a city on the Mediterranean Sea that was known for its trade, commerce and wealth.
+The land of Canaan (Genesis 10:19), later referred to as Palestine, the Promised Land, the nation of Israel and other designations, was given its name through one of Ham's sons who settled in the area.
+Sidon, which the table of nations shows is the eldest son of Canaan, founded a city on the Mediterranean Sea that was known for its trade, commerce and wealth.

 And Canaan begat Sidon, his firstborn, and Heth, and the Jebusite and the Amorite, and the Girgashite, and the Hivite, and the Arkite, and the Sinite,

 and the Arvadite, and the Zemarite, and the Hamathite; and afterward the families of the Canaanites were spread abroad (Genesis 10:15 - 18, HBFV).